 What is hair loss?

-Hair loss or alopecia is a common side effect of cancer treatment.
+Hair loss is a common side effect of cancer treatment.
 The medical term for hair loss is alopecia.
 It can happen as a side effect of chemotherapy, targeted therapy, radiation therapy, or a stem cell (bone marrow) transplant.
-These cancer treatments can harm the cells that help hair grow.
+These cancer treatments can harm the cells that help hair growth.
 It can affect hair all over your body, including your head, face, arms, legs, underarms, and pubic area.
-Lost hair usually grows back after cancer and treatment.
-But sometimes, hair stays thin.
+Lost hair usually grows back after the completion of cancer treatments.

 How bad is my hair loss?

-MIld: Hair loss of less than 50%.
-Hair thinning; baldness is apparent only on close inspection; an appropriate hairstyle is required to cover the head.
+Mild: You may have sudden hair loss of less than 50% or hair thinning; baldness is apparent only on close inspection; an appropriate hairstyle is required to cover the head.

 How to manage mild hair loss or alopecia?